KL13NT/clippy/README.md

 > Some of my projects are available on my [projects page](https://iamnabil.netlify.app/projects).

 ## Features

-This project is *minimal*.
+This project is _minimal_.
 Features include:

-- Keeps trach of copied text and images!
+- Keeps track of copied text and images!
+- Search entries by text or image using labels
 - Copy any entry back
 - Delete entries from the log
 - Pin/Bookmark entries to the top of the list